If you want to spend a campervan holiday in Australia and explore the country, Australia offers a wealth of itinerary ideas and endless possibilities.

-The best days to fill up the campervan is on Tuesdays and Wednesdays with the lowest Diesel prices
+The best days to fill up the campervan is on Tuesdays and Wednesdays with the lowest Diesel prices.

-- Plan stops when driving campervans
+- Plan stops when driving campervans.

-You should plan a stop every 100 km at any resting areas.
+It would help if you planned a stop every 100 km at any resting areas.
 Also, every 2 hours driving you should swap the drive with your travel companions.